nosdav/spec/README.md

   res.setHeader('Access-Control-Allow-Headers', 'Content-Type, Authorization');
 ```

-## Access Control

-Access conrtrol is a work in progress.
-By default anyone can GET a URI, but you need Auth to PUT a URI.
-Other access control strategies will be:
-- Private files - only you can see a file
-- Shared files - you choose who can see a file
-- Paywall - pay to see a file
-- Quotas - quota limits determine access to the API

 ## Discovery

 Discovery of user storage is not covered fully in this spec, as it will be application speciric.
 App specific data MAY be used with kind=30087 and a d tag as specified in [NIP-78](https://nips.be/78), and a `storage` tag indicated the base of the storage URI.